zlabjp/nghttpx-ingress-lb/README.md

 * `weight`: Specify the weight of the backend selection.  nghttpx ingress controller can aggregates multiple services under single host and path pattern.
-The weight specifies how frequently this service is selected compareted to the other services aggreated under the same pattern.
+The weight specifies how frequently this service is selected compared to the other services aggregated under the same pattern.
 The service with weight 3 is 3 times more frequently used than the one with weight 1.
 Using this settings, one can send more/less traffic to a particular service.
 This is